 So which credit cards do I need to get the Southwest Companion pass?

-As I mentioned above, to earn the Companion Pass you’ll need to earn 125,000 points in the same calendar year.
-That high number is easily achieved by combining the sign up bonuses from both a personal Southwest credit card and a business Southwest credit card.
+As I mentioned above, to earn the Companion Pass you’ll need to earn 135,000 points in the same calendar year.
+That high number is easily achieved by combining the sign up bonuses from 2 Southwest Credit Cards.
+It can be a combination of one personal Southwest credit card and one business Southwest credit card OR 2 Southwest business cards.

 Southwest Business Cards